Get the basics on everything from keeping your child's heart healthy to some of the

 heart problems that can affect kids.
 To start, it helps to learn how the heart works.

-Sometimes there's a problem with how a heart is formed.
+Sometimes, there's a problem with how a heart formed.
 This is called a heart defect.
 Mild defects might not need treatment.
 Otherwise, most heart defects are treated during infancy.

 Learn about congenital heart defects